w3c/scribejs/README.md

 Standard `node.js` practices have been followed.
 This means that repository can be cloned and, in the directory of the repository, the `npm install` command can be used.
 This should create a symbolic link to `main.js` in the user’s search path with the name `scribejs`.

-The repository also contains a copy of all the dependencies (i.e., the necessary node modules) in the `node_modules` directory.
-That means that `node main` (or an alias thereof) should also be functional without any further installation.

 ## Testing

 ```bash
 npm test
 ```